hucker/splint/README.md

 ## Streamlit Demo

-Integration with streamlit was important so I made the way you interact with `splint` work whell with the tools that `streamlit` exposes.
-Integrating with the goodness of `streamlit` is should be a breeze.
+Integration with `streamlit` was important, so I made the way you interact with `splint` work well with the tools that `streamlit` exposes.
+Integrating with the goodness of `streamlit` is a breeze.
 Here is a non-trivial example showing many of the features of `splint` in a `streamlit` app.
-In 200 lines of code you can select from packages folders, have a full streamlit UI to select the package, tags, levels, ruids and generate colored tabular report.
+in 200 lines of code you can select from packages folders, have a full streamlit UI to select the package, tags, levels, ruids and generate colored tabular report.

 Here is the setup using a couple of modules in a package folder: